Trinity Christian Academy (Addison, Texas)

-Trinity Christian Academy (TCA) is a conservative non-denominational Christian school in Addison, Texas, a suburb of Dallas.
+Trinity Christian Academy (TCA) is a private, non-denominational Christian school in Addison, Texas, a suburb of Dallas.
+TCA was established in 1970 and, as of 2020, enrolls about 1,300 students.

+History

 The school was founded in 1970 when racial desegregation of public schools prompted the creation of many segregation academies which enrolled only white students.
-The White enrollment is now 80%, in a community that is 48% White.
-The school serves pre-kindergarten through grade 12.

-History

-The school opened in 1970 with an all-white student body amidst the racial desegregation of public schools.
-In 1972, the school's enrollment surged.
+In 1972, like many other predominantly white private schools, the school's enrollment surged.
 The headmaster, David Coterill, attributed the enrollment increase to "parents [who] are unsure and afraid of an unsettled situation".
-Coterill claimed that the school was not intended to be an "escape hatch for segregation", but also acknowledged that interest in private schools like Trinity "was initially stirred up by the busing situation".
-He attributed the lack of Black students to their inability to do the schoolwork, stating that "We have had some Blacks apply from the area, but the pathetic situation is that they cannot make the preliminary testing."
+Coterill stated that the school was not intended to be an "escape hatch for segregation", but also acknowledged that interest in private schools like Trinity "was initially stirred up by the busing situation", which he previously described as producing "tragic situations".
+Coterill attributed the lack of Black students to their inability to do the schoolwork, stating that "We have had some Blacks apply from the area, but the pathetic situation is that they cannot make the preliminary testing."
 He said the school would like to offer minority student scholarships, "but we just don't have the money now."
 Dallas city council member George Allen countered that "by perpetuating segregation, they are perpetuating bigotry."
-The school's director of student development said in 2016 that "We don’t look like heaven.
+The school's director of student development said in 2016 that "We don't look like heaven.
 My heart broke for that."

 In 2004 the administration expelled a student for his sexual orientation.
 James Barnett was expelled for what school officials described as his immoral behavior and supporting an immoral cause, in reference to Barnett's orientation and involvement in the creation of a social network for gay youth.

 In 2012, TCA opened an art gallery which shows student works from grades K-12, as well as hosting other artists and their work.

-In 2012, a ponzi scheme led by relatives of a teacher at Trinity took 80 fraudulent investments for their scheme related to a VOIP company named Usee.
-The inctictment stated they were "Focusing their securities offerings on evangelical Christians".

 An annual fundraiser in 2013 for the school was headlined by Tim Tebow.

 Former NFL coach Mike Singletary coached the Trinity football team in 2018-2019, departing after they went 1-21 over two seasons.

+As of September 2022, Jeff D. Williams was the head of school.